artefactual/atom-docs/user-manual/import-export/csv-validation.rst

 In AtoM, a 1:1 relationship is maintained between archival descriptions and digital objects - meaning that for every :term:`archival description`, you can only attach one :term:`digital object`.
-For more general infomation on managing digital objects in AtoM, see:
+For more general information on managing digital objects in AtoM, see:

 * :ref:`upload-digital-object`